speterlin/smartxchange/README.md

 * Delayed Job and Sendgrid for sending and tracking emails

-* Opengraph Parser for displaying link images and rails_autolink for recognizing links in text
+* Opengraph Parser for displaying link images and Rails_autolink for recognizing links in text

 * Searchkick for searching users and posts